Abdulaziz al-Fagham: Personal life

 General Abdulaziz's father, Badah Abdullah Al-Fagham, worked as a personal escort for King Abdullah for 30 years.
 He is the third of his brothers, Talal, Nawwaf, Abdullah, Badr and Saud.
 Al-Fagham has two sons and a daughter: Abdullah, Nawaf and Rima.

 Death and funeral

-General Abdulaziz was visiting the house of his friend Faisal Al-Sabti in Jeddah's Al-Shati district when another friend, Mamdouh al-Ali, came by, and an altercation erupted over an old personal issue.
+General Abdulaziz was killed by Saudi Mamdouh Al Ali, came by, and an altercation erupted over an old personal issue.
 Al Ali left the house then came back with a weapon, and fired shots which struck Al-Fagham.
 The houseowner’s brother and a Filipino houseworker were also injured.
 Ali was eventually killed in a shootout with security forces, in which five officials were injured, according to the SPA.

 Al-Fagham was later taken to King Faisal Specialist Hospital in Jeddah, but succumbed to his injuries.
 Funeral prayers were held at Masjid al-Haram in Mecca and he was buried in the Cemetery of the Haram Martyrs in Al-Sharaa on 29 September 2019.